z4kn4fein/stashbox/README.md

 ```
 > In the example above, `Twinkle` will be injected by the parent container, but if you registers a new service with the name Twinkle into the child, the child's one will be used.

-The extensions and the resolvers are being copied to the child from the parent.
+The extensions and the resolvers are being copied to the child from the parent during child creation.
 ##Extensions
 If you'd like to extend the functionality of Stashbox by your own custom logic you can use the container extensions.
 ###RegistrationExtension